-4.2.6 Fish Habitat
+4.2.7 Fish Habitat

 The Town recognizes that the health of the aquatic environment is a fundamental indicator of the heath of the overall ecosystem.
 Fish habitat protection and restoration opportunities throughout the Town are significant due to the number of watersheds which outlet into Lake Erie.
-Natural heritage features and areas should be recognized to include waters supporting aquatic species at risk (fish and mussels) protected under the Federal Species At Risk Act (SARA), their residences and critical habitat.
+Natural heritage resources and areas should be recognized to include waters supporting aquatic species at risk (fish and mussels) that may be protected, along with their residences and critical habitat.
 Fish habitat restoration opportunities may be implemented through watershed or subwatershed plans, secondary plans, and on an individual lot basis subject to the Fisheries Act.
 The harmful alteration, disruption or destruction of fish habitat is prohibited.